Useful Technical Information

 5 Feb 2018 – Want to understand HDMI and various audio cable options then look at the Cable Chick’s Guides HDMI Buyers’ Guide 2017 and HDMI CEC ARC & Ethernet Simplified

-So you want a cheep mobile phone plan which includes some data and no contract Check out Vaya Note its Optus G3/4 networks.
-Greg Hs use the Flexiplan $14 per month.
+So you want a cheep mobile phone plan which includes some data and no contract Check out Vaya Note it uses Optus G3/4 networks.
+Greg uses the Flexiplan $14 per month.
 This is now a 3.0GB data plan with free calls to local, national and mobiles in Aust.
 Yes you can bring your own number across but you’ll get a new SIM card.
 You need an Optus compatible phone or an unlocked phone.
 Note as at Jan 2016 Amaysim has purchased Vaya but says it intends to key running Vaya as a separate entity.

 If you want a cheap pay as you go prepaid plan look at Amaysim.
 Amaysim now has a $10.80 per month 2GB data plan with free calls to local, national and mobiles in Aust.
 Its actually $10 for 4 weeks and 2GB data.
 Feb 2020 they have it for $5 for first 4 weeks, then $10 after.